json-schema-language/spec/draft-json-schema-language-xx.md

 The empty form is meant to describe instances whose values are unknown, unpredictable, or otherwise unconstrained by the schema.

 If a schema is of the empty form, then it accepts all instances.
-An empty schema will never produce any errors.
+A schema of the empty form will never produce any errors.

 ### Ref